nnursimulu/Single_cell_cell_type_classifier/README.md

 ### 2. Perform data splitting

 Run ``scripts/preprocess/split_into_train_and_test.py`` to split the count matrix and labels into training, validation and test sets.
-Specify the absolute path RAW_DATA of the input folder--the one containing ``count_matrix.in`` and ``class_labels.in``--and the absolute path to the output folder PROCESSED_DATA where the split data will be written.
+Specify the absolute path ``RAW_DATA`` of the input folder--the one containing ``count_matrix.in`` and ``class_labels.in``--and the absolute path to the output folder ``PROCESSED_DATA`` where the split data will be written.

 ```
 split_into_train_and_test.py --input_folder RAW_DATA --output_folder PROCESSED_DATA
 ````

+### 3.

+## Additional data

+My technical report refers to results of feature importance where I build feature vectors with a 1 for a feature/gene and 0 elsewhere, and assess the class predicted by the neural network classifier.
+The file ``suppl/FEATURE_IMPORTANCE_gene_by_class.out`` contains the class ID predicted and the features/genes sorted in decreasing order of probability.
+Therefore, the top entry indicates the gene most predictive of the class in question.
+These results are preliminary and will require more systematic analyses before interpretation.

 ## Dependencies